thenerdmeme/MEOS/README.md

 Runs easily in emulators or on modern hardware

+🖥️ 2000–2001 — MEOS 4.x (Fourth Release)

+Influenced by Windows 2000 / ME / XP

+Integrated File Explorer with tree navigation

+Theme support: silver, classic, and colorful variations

+Media Player and Paint tool bundled

+Stable core with FAT-like filesystem

-A tribute to the golden age of desktop computing
+A tribute to the MEOS (golden age) of desktop computing